 - In the Hardware and Devices troubleshooter tool, click on “Advanced” and make sure to put a check on “Apply Repairs Automatically” and click “Next”

 - After clicking “Next”, tool will then start to detect for any problems with the installed devices.
-Wait for the process to complete and follow the prompts if any.
+Wait for the process to complete and follow the on-screen instructions to complete the process.

-Second Method – Run the SFC or System Files Checker
+Second Method – Run the SFC or System File Checker

-The Windows Operating system features a free tool that you can use to scan and fix missing or corrupt device drivers and Windows files.
+Your Windows OS features a free tool that you can use to scan and fix missing or corrupt device drivers and Windows files.
 To use the Windows SFC, follow these steps:

 Third Method – Run the Deployment Image Servicing and Management Tool (DISM)

-The DISM tool is used to check and fix issues with Windows Imaging Format store in the operating system that can cause problems with corrupt or missing system files.
+The DISM tool is used to check and fix issues with Windows Imaging Format stored in the operating system that can cause problems with corrupt or missing system files.
 To perform the DISM online cleanup-image, follow the steps below.